Skip to content

 Each patient is different.
 But in general, it will take between 7 and 10 days for the tooth extraction site to heal.
 In the meantime, it’s important that you don’t dislodge the blood clot in the tooth’s socket so you can avoid unnecessary pain and return to your normal activities as soon as possible.

-In this blog post, we’ve answered some of the most common questions we get from patients regarding tooth extraction.
+In this post, we’ve answered some of the most common questions we get from patients regarding tooth extraction.
 Don’t hesitate to reach out to our office if you have any questions that aren’t answered here or you’d like more explanation.

 How Can I Make My Extraction Site Heal Faster?

 It takes time for the body to heal itself after a tooth has been extracted.
 It’s important that you remain patient during this time and give your body the time it needs to recover.
-Returning to your normal activities too soon may prolong the healing process in the long run and undo any progress you may have made.
+Following your dentist’s instructions will help you heal in a timely manner.
+But always remember that healing can’t be rushed.

 How Do I Relieve Pain After Tooth Extraction?